Terence Tunberg: Use of spoken Latin in pedagogy

 He is a "proponent of Latin speaking as a means of helping with language learning and, for more advanced students, as a way to consolidate knowledge of the language."
-He founded and convenes the annual Lexington Latin Conventiculum, the first of its kind in the USA.
+He founded and convenes the annual Lexington Latin Conventiculum, the first of its kind in the United States.

-Together with Milena Minkova, Tunberg founded an MA programme in Latin that uses the language as the medium of instruction in the University of Kentucky in 2000.
-Students from these programmes have gone on to found their own Living Latin events around the US, helping to build the practice.
-While he is "convinced that using Latin for communication and active discourse with students enhances the quality of both learning and teaching", he also believes that Latin should be taught differently from living languages, not least as reading is an early goal, and does not practice 'full immersion', i.e. teaching Latin through Latin at an early stage.
+Together with Milena Minkova, Tunberg founded an MA program in Latin that uses the language as the medium of instruction in the University of Kentucky in 2000.
+Students from these programs have gone on to found their own Living Latin events around the US, helping to build the practice.
+While he is "convinced that using Latin for communication and active discourse with students enhances the quality of both learning and teaching," he also believes that Latin should be taught differently from living languages, not least as reading is an early goal, and does not practice "full immersion," i.e., teaching Latin through Latin at an early stage.

 He was elected a fellow of the Academia Latinitati Fovendae in 1998, an institution that promotes the use of spoken Latin.
-His own spoken Latin is of a very high standard, sometimes better than his English, and he is able to "discuss absolutely any subject in Latin with clarity and eloquence".
+His own spoken Latin is of a very high standard, sometimes better than his English, and he is able to "discuss absolutely any subject in Latin with clarity and eloquence."